Doctoral Clinical Psychology Internship Program

 5-7 hours of administrative time to complete paperwork, prepare for supervision

-2-3 hours for additional training activities.
-This may include attending Grand Rounds at Oregon Health and Sciences University, readings and research, and consulting with other professionals at WPCS
+2-3 hours for additional training activities (e.g., trainings/seminars at Western, Grand Rounds at Oregon Health & Sciences University, readings and research, and consulting with other professionals at Western)

 Interns are given time to work on dissertation as needed